Teaching Students About Online Advertising: 12 Experts Share Advice

 So, we asked 12 experts to share advice on how parents can talk to their children about online advertising and help them develop a healthy relationship with social media.
 Below are tips parents can use for younger children as well as teens who already use social media regularly.

-1. Instruct kids on how ads work, how to remove them, and not to click on them
+1. Instruct students on how ads work, how to remove them, and not to click on them

 Suzanne Tomlinson, Digital Copywriter/Homeschool Mom